- Make/Cancel an Appointment

 At some point in your college career, you will be asked to write a research paper.
 While you may associate research papers with history or political science classes, the study of most disciplines involves the collection and interpretation of data with the intent of making and supporting an argument.
 To do this, you must use some printed texts, whether they are primary documents or secondary sources that analyze primary sources.

 If you have never written a research paper at the college level, the process may appear daunting.
 The first step, of course, is to develop a topic that investigates a problem important to your discipline.
-For this, talk to your instructor or the library Reference staff and check out our handouts on understanding assignments, constructing thesis statements, and argument in academic writing.
+For this, talk to your instructor or the library Reference staff and check out our handouts on understanding assignments, constructing thesis statements, and making arguments in academic writing.

 So you come up with a good idea and head to the library to begin research.
 UNC’s Davis Library contains over five million books and journals.
 Which ones are useful to your study?
 What if the information they present is false, outdated, or biased to the point of inaccuracy?
 How can you tell?
 This handout will help answer these questions.

 Researchers approach an unfamiliar source and ask questions of it with the intention of discovering clues that will tell them if they can trust the source and if it can add anything to the argument.
 The steps that are outlined below may appear drawn-out and perfunctory to some; each step is outlined in detail so that both novice and advanced researchers can benefit.
-It will help you approach your sources more carefully and critically.
+This will help you approach your sources more carefully and critically.

 This handout will focus on how to evaluate secondary sources, but the critical skills you learn here will help in analyzing primary sources too.
 Before we can get to secondary sources, we need to differentiate primary from secondary sources.
 Primary sources come in various shapes and sizes, and often you have to do a little bit of research about the source to make sure you have correctly identified it.